 Sign up for the U.S. Department of Education’s “federal student loan borrower updates” emails to be notified when the forgiveness application is available.

-Step 1: Make sure your contact info is up-to-date.
+Step 2: Make sure your contact info is up to date.

 Your student loan account with your servicer should list a monthly payment.
 If you can't access this information online, you can also call your servicer.
 Once you have a sense of your monthly payment, ask: Is it affordable under your current circumstances?
 If not, there are several payment options available.
 (See the next step).

 Step 4: If you don't think you can afford your monthly bill, seek out additional payment options.

 If you can’t afford your payments, the federal student loan program provides options for lowering your monthly payment.
 Some are based on your balance; others are based on your current income.
 The Loan Simulator, on the Department of Education's website, and the Student Loan Calculator, developed by the Institute of Student Loan Advisors, are two tools that can help you figure out which payment program is right for you.